& Cecily Miller

 Spark Art provides a range of consulting services for arts and non-arts organizations including: program design and coordination, artist selection, grantwriting, and research and planning.

-Cecily Miller is an award-winning arts manager and activist who served as the first Executive Director of both the Somerville Arts Council and the Forest Hills Educational Trust.
-She has 25 years of experience initiating and organizing a wide variety of innovative programs, including exhibitions, public art commissions, educational programs, performing arts series, and festivals.
+Cecily is an award-winning arts manager and activist who served as the first Executive Director of both the Somerville Arts Council and the Forest Hills Educational Trust.
+She has 30+ years of experience initiating and organizing a wide variety of innovative programs, including exhibitions, public art commissions, educational programs, performing arts series, and festivals.
 Many of these have involved extensive collaboration with diverse community partners.
-Miller has also overseen grant programs and is an experienced fundraiser.
+Cecily has also overseen grant programs and is an experienced fundraiser.

-Miller started Spark Art to focus on the work that she found most meaningful during her years as Executive Director of small arts organizations: program development and public art.
-This website includes information about current projects as well as examples from Miller's work at the Somerville Arts Council and Forest Hills Educational Trust; these examples were chosen to illuminate the kind of projects that we aim to continue through Spark Art.
-You will also find a blog where Miller occasionally posts information about projects that she admires initiated by other organizations and individuals artists.
+Cecily started Spark Art to focus on the work that she found most meaningful during her years as Executive Director of small arts organizations: program development and public art.
+This website includes information about current projects as well as examples from Cecily's work at the Somerville Arts Council and Forest Hills Educational Trust; these examples were chosen to illuminate the kind of projects that she aims to continue through Spark Art.
+You will also find a blog where Cecily (very rarely) posts information about projects that she admires initiated by other organizations and individuals artists.
+A better way to see what catches her eye is instagram: @ceciliachile

-In addition to her consulting work, Miller is a member of the Organizing Committee for the HONK!
+In addition to her consulting work, Cecily is developing her own art practice, a volunteer with Extinction Rebellion's Art Group, and a member of the Organizing Committee for the HONK!
 Festival of Activist Street Bands in Somerville.
-Her focus has been developing the Elm Street Area, a space for activist artists to engage the public with their projects.
+At HONK! her focus has been developing the Elm Street Area, a space for activist artists to engage the public with their projects.